casangi/casadocs/docs/tasks/task_plotms.rst

       visibilities, then the amplitude or phase of the result is plotted.
 To compute the average of the amplitude or phase values instead, set *scalar=True*.
-   -  For CalTables, averaging with channel selection is not yet implemented.
-Averaging with spw and other selection is supported.
+   -  Averaging is supported for calibration tables except BPOLY and GSPLINE, which have an older table format.
+Most selection may be used with averaging, but averaging with channel selection is not yet implemented; spw selection is allowed.

    -  *avgchannel*